What are good (free!) sources for past MEE Questions?

 Here are places to look for past MEEs for free:

-You can find MEEs from February 2006 through February 2011 if you go to the “Study Aids” section of the NCBE website.
+You can find 10 years’ worth of MEEs here on the NCBE’s website.
 For each examination, you access the questions, and the bar examiners’ analyses.
 The bar examiners’ analyses are a valuable resource for many reasons.
 First, you can see which issues you could have spotted for each question.
 You can also read thorough rule statements, and see which facts you could have included in your analysis.
 Further, it tells you how the examiners allocated points for each issue.
 This is important because all issues are not weighted equally!
 For essays that have a general call of the question, the bar examiners’ analyses also give you an idea of how you could have organized your answer.

 Bar Examiners websites